openforcefield/openforcefield-forcebalance/README.md

     cd QCFractal/examples/parsl_torsiondrive
     python compute_torsion.py
     ```
-    The other terminal windows of `parsl_manager` and `qcfractal-server` should status of the jobs running.
+    The other terminal windows of `parsl_manager` and `qcfractal-server` should show status of the jobs running.
 The example job should finish fairly quick.

 10. After the job finishes, run the script to pull data from server and form a ForceBalance target:
     ```